What Is Google PageSpeed Insights

 4. Avoid Multiple Page Redirects

-5. Minimise the Impact of Third-Party Codes
+5. Minimise the Impact of Third-Party Code

 6. Avoid Huge Network Payloads